Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 )

 #pagebreak()
-@anyruncalculator and @anyruntranslate show two plugins for anyrun, a calculator plugin and a translate plugin.
+@anyruncalculator and @anyruntranslate show two plugins for Anyrun, a calculator plugin and a translate plugin.

 #align(